 The third Unlimited!
 Symposium aims to explore the challenges and innovative solutions in live accessibility and bring together stakeholders to share experiences.
 We invite contributions from a wide variety of stakeholders - researchers, practitioners, technicians, funders, policy-makers, users, artists and cultural venues - to share their best practices regarding accessible theatre, ballet, hybrid performances, conferences, sports and any other live (cultural) event or type of performance that is (or should be) made accessible in any part of the world.

 The Unlimited! conferences are an opportunity to discuss research, practice, policy and technological innovation regarding the accessibility of live events and broadcasts.
 Stakeholders from varying backgrounds and domains come together to pinpoint challenges, share best practices and explore convergences and new collaborations about a growing range of services and products that make live events and broadcasts more accessible for diverse audiences - think of audio description, audio surtitling, audio subtitling, surtitling and sign language.
 The first Unlimited! conference was organized by the TricS research group of the University of Antwerp on April 26, 2016.
 The second Unlimited! conference was held in Barcelona on June 6, 2018 and was a cooperation between the Autonomous University of Barcelona (UAB) and the EU-funded project Accessible Culture and Training (ACT).

-Registration for Unlimited!
-3 will open in January 2021.
-The programme, prices and details about registration and accessibility will be shared in the fall of 2020.
-If you have any questions in the meantime, feel free to contact the organisational team at firstname.lastname@example.org
+More information about registration will follow soon.
+The programme, prices and details about registration and accessibility will be shared in the fall of 2021.
+If you have any questions in the meantime, feel free to contact the organisational team at email@example.com

 The Audio Description Company, a division of The Subtitling Company.